delhoume/MyInvasion/README.md

-This if a first "usable" version of a standalone (running under node.js withh a local server) graphical editor for manipulation of flashfiles (compact representations of lists of flashed mosaics in the FlashInvader game by street artist Invader)
+This if a first "usable" version of a standalone (running under node.js with a local dev server) graphical editor for manipulation of flashfiles (compact representations of lists of flashed mosaics in the FlashInvader game by street artist Invader)